Denave, Team, Designation

 Let’s have a look at certain ways of preparing this generation for the future:

 Having grown up in the era of internet and social media, technology becomes a preferred learning platform for them.
 This generation is also identified with short attention spans and less patience; hence, mobile-based training is something which fits their personality perfectly.
 Small chunks of training related information shared with them in order to capture their attention can be effective.

-Millennials settle towards experiences that have game-like elements, hence, gamification provides an accessible and interactive technology based platform.
-Providing web-based game-like modules to them will in turn enhance their productivity and performance.
+Millennials settle towards experiences that have game-like elements, hence, gamification provides an accessible and interactive technology-based platform.
+Providing web-based game-like modules to them will, in turn, enhance their productivity and performance.

-Giving deadline-oriented tasks instead of open-ended ones, will ensure that a millennial learns to prioritise work within the stipulated time period.
+Giving deadline-oriented tasks instead of open-ended ones, will ensure that a millennial learn to prioritise work within the stipulated time period.
 Once they have mastered this art of efficient multitasking, the learning process becomes smoother.

 Nurturing Team Spirit

 Training activities which include teamwork, brainstorming, mock-selling situations, case study discussions, role playing etc. prove to be extremely effective in honing their team spirit.
 This collaborative bent is an essential trait for any leader, especially in the sales industry.

 Rotational programs act as an apt training driver for millennials given their high level of inquisitiveness and constant urge to learn something new.
 This allows them to experience the various facets of the sales process, while enabling them to learn more about their own professional inclinations and areas of developments.